openpaymentseurope/docs/docs/api.md

 ---

+## Introduction

+Skriva några rader om vad APIet kan göra på en högre nivå.
+Finns det några tekniska detaljer som behöver finnas med redan här?
+Skriva vilka olika produkter som finns i APIet, dvs ASPSP, Accout, Payment, Consent(vilket måste förtydligas att det bara rör Accounts).

+## About this guide
+Skriv några rader om hur guiden är uppbyggd.
+Den visar de anrop man behöver göra för att uppnå en viss sak.
+Den visar de headers som behöver följa med, samt exempel-request-bodys, samt det response man behöver för att fortsätta.

 ## Prerequisites

 Follow the [Get started](getstarted) guide to set up an account and create an application.

-## General notes about requests

 ### ASPSP
 The terms "ASPSP" (Account Servicing Payment Service Provider) and "bank" will be used interchangeably in this guide.

 ### Certificate
 If you use the production environment, you should attach the certificate you downloaded from the Developer Portal when making API requests.
+Vad mer skriva?

 ### Consent
 A Consent is an object that holds information about what permissions a user has given you to get its account information from a particular bank.